Why Commission Isn’t Enough

 A large focus of this article was about personalizing your relationship with your top-performing medical and pharmaceutical sales reps.
 Offering unique objects is an important part of developing those emotional associations.

-One of our focuses for 2019—and looking into the future—is to expand our efforts in the realm of medical and contract pharmaceutical sales.
-We think it provides an excellent opportunity for developing mutually beneficial partnerships, as we help these companies navigate an industry-wide talent crunch.
 If you are a sales manager, sales director, or sales VP at a company that works in medical or pharmaceutical, and would like to explore possibilities for improving your company, we encourage you to call us at (866) 567-7432 or to fill out the registration form at the top of this page.

 Also, stay tuned!
 Later in the series, we’ll be discussing the importance of engagement and automation for an effective incentive program, and later the power of incentive travel to solidify the relationships that mean the most to your business.
 Specifically how those two principles relate to the pharmaceutical and medical sales fields.